EGA-archive/ServicesRegistry/README.md

 },
 ```

-# Adding / Updating Entities of a Beacon with Beacon Verifier
+### Adding / Updating Entities of a Beacon with Beacon Verifier

-* Installing the beacon_verifier (https://github.com/ga4gh-beacon/beacon-verifier#installation)
+* Install the beacon_verifier (https://github.com/ga4gh-beacon/beacon-verifier#installation)

-* Execute the beacon-verifier for every Beacon like this command:
+* Execute the beacon-verifier and save the file as a json inside the static folder for every Beacon with this command:

 ```
-beacon-verifier https://beacon_url > static/beaconId.json
+beacon-verifier https://beacon_url > static/entities/beaconId.json
 ```